omerwe/S-PCGC/README.md

 2. The `.results` files have the exact same format as S-LDSC output files.
 3. The `.output` results show both marginal and conditional heritability (please see details below).
 4. The flag ```--sumstats``` can accept any number of comma-separated files.
+5. In this example we ran `pcgc_r2.py` on the entire genome.
+In real data analysis it may be easier to run `pcgc_r2.py` on each chromosome, and then use the flag `--prodr2-chr` when calling `pcgc_main.py`
-5. You can compute genome-wide summary statistics for all chromosomes instead of just chromosome 1, by replacing the flags `--annot`, `--frqfile` with `--annot-chr`, `--frqfile-chr`, and remove the `.1` suffix from all the input and output files.
+6. You can compute genome-wide summary statistics for all chromosomes instead of just chromosome 1, by replacing the flags `--annot`, `--frqfile` with `--annot-chr`, `--frqfile-chr`, and remove the `.1` suffix from all the input and output files.
 If you do this, you will find that the results haven't changed much.
 This is because S-PCGC follows the S-LDSC definition of heritability: S-PCGC uses the summary statistics to estimate annotation effects, but it computes heritability and rg across all common SNPs found in the reference panel --- not just ones with summary statistics (see further details below).
-6. S-PCGC supports many more options than shown here.
+7. S-PCGC supports many more options than shown here.
 For a full list and explanations, please type ```python <file_name> --help```

 <br><br>
 # Additional information